ubco-W2022T1-cosc301/project-group09/final_report_group09.md

 -	A sharp decrease in flee occurred across age groups 35-45 to 45-55
 -   Only 54 with mental illness fled while 463 without mental illness fled

+- White victims accounted for the majority of police fatalities (45.22% of cases), with black individuals accounting for the second highest (29.75% of cases).
+-  Asian (2.03%), native (1.52%) and 'other' (0.56%) victims accounted for less than 5% of the total cases of police fatalities.
+- California (23.73%) had a disproprotionality higher police fatality count compared to other states in the US.
+With Texas (10.87%) the second highest police fatality count.
+- The only 2 races that had police fatality cases in all states were black and white victims.

 **Figure I**

 <img src="images/figure_0_z.png" alt="descriptives" height="275" width="625"/>